bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 I think my mind is still somewhere over the Pacific Ocean right now.
 So I'm not sure that it's all present.
 Look, as I said, we've been going eight years on this and it's been a fantastic journey just to go through with this incredibly bright set of inspired engineers.
-I'm not a morning person, but I still get up for 5.30 a.m.
-Calls every two weeks on Tuesday, my time, Monday, everyone else's time, to hang out and like, and collaborate on the SPAC and do everything else.
+I'm not a morning person, but I still get up for 5.30 a.m. calls every two weeks on Tuesday, my time, Monday, everyone else's time, to hang out and like, and collaborate on the spec and do everything else.
-And, it was really interesting to go through those days when there was excitement about lightning in the early days, and then everyone was pretty much pivoted to, no, Bitcoin's a store of value, payments aren't important.
+It was really interesting to go through those days when there was excitement about lightning in the early days, and then everyone was pretty much pivoted to, no, Bitcoin's a store of value, payments aren't important.
 And we're like, but we're working on payments.
 Like, we're working really hard, you know.
 And, to see it kind of come back around, now people are like, wow, this is actually usable.